 When you publish your membership site, you’re implying to potential customers that it’s ready for business.
 Just as you wouldn’t host a grand opening event for a store with empty shelves, you shouldn’t launch your membership site without its content.

 That means all of your site’s content is ready to go — even the later stages of the lessons or higher tier content.
-If you don’t have all your content completed, it means you may not have a bigger picture plan and organization for your content, which would be a big problem.
+If you don’t have all your content completed, it means you may not have a bigger picture plan and organization for your content, which would be a big problem down the line.

 Here’s why: Things change in the content creation process — you may decide certain content belongs better in an earlier lesson that you’ve already published or that a certain piece should be reserved only for certain tier levels.
 If you’re haphazardly making these decisions as you go, you’re giving your members a disorienting and incomplete experience.

 In addition to taking the time to plan your content, allow yourself the time you need to be thorough and create all of your assets pre-launch.
-This will ensure that every piece you produce is high-quality and providing the value your subscribers are looking for.
+This will ensure that every piece you produce is high quality and provides the value your subscribers are looking for.

 Part of planning your content also involves planning all the ancillary pages of your site to ensure your members have a seamless experience.
 Be sure to have the full-picture view of every piece of content and every page of your site before launching.

 A bad web host can wreak havoc on your membership site.
-It can kill your search engine ranking.
-It can have poor site security that leaves your members vulnerable to viruses, malware and information breaches.
-It can cause your site to load slowly and go down frequently.
+It can kill your search engine ranking, can cause poor site security that leaves your members vulnerable to viruses, malware and data breaches and can cause your site to load slowly and go down frequently.

 All of these things affect your customers’ experiences and, therefore, your company’s profit.
 Researching web hosts before sealing the deal is a move that could save you in the long run.